The Personal Photography Project

 I also am a graphic designer by trade, and I would be happy to help out with any print or digital portfolio designs, website template selection and tweaking, video, animation, or other design needs.
 I have designed numerous portfolios and even photo books for photographers — in addition to having designed tppp.photo and all of the branding and marketing materials for The Personal Photography Project.

-If you’re an art producer or photo editor: I also can help you find the right photographer for our next project.
+If you’re an art producer or photo editor: I also can help you find the right photographer for your next project.

 History: Why I FOunded the site